 Use the same tutorial below to restore your Google Pixel devices to complete stock.

-How to update Google Pixel devices to Android 9.0 P (Developer Preview)?
+How to update Android phones to Android 9.0 P Beta 2?

 The installation will happen only via flashing factory image.
 Enrolling in OTA updates using the Android Beta Program is not supported in Developer Preview 1.
 If your device is on the previous 8.1 Oreo, then you will lose all of your data, settings, photos, internal storage, and apps.
 So you better back up everything.